 Tip # 5.
 Use Contractions

 Yes, contractions.
-Such as: “can not” becomes “can’t;” “will not” becomes “won’t.”
+Such as: “can not” becomes “can’t;” and “will not” becomes “won’t.”
 They help you sound natural, not like a robot.
-Not like an insecure “intellectual” that is trying to impress the reader.
+Not like an insecure “intellectual” trying to impress the reader.
 But as someone the reader can identify with and believe.
 Like you’re talking to the reader face-to-face.
-This goes a long way to getting a reader to stay with you.
+This technique goes a long way to getting a reader to stay with you.
 Don’t be afraid to use them.
 Your readers will appreciate it.

 Tip # 6.
-Read It Aloud Before Publishing
+Read It Aloud before Publishing

 This tip is essential if you ever hope your writing to sound natural.
 Readers want you to talk to them, not at them.
-You need to sound like a real person.
+You need to sound like a natural person.
 One that genuinely wants to help the reader find solutions to their questions and problems.

 Remember, your job as a non-fiction writer is to communicate clearly and concisely with your audience.
 Powerful writing is lean and straightforward.
 It’s easy to read and understand.
 First and foremost, you’re writing to help your readers.
 Writing in plain English will help your reader benefit from your message.
-And you’ll build a bigger audience and sell more books.
+And you will build a bigger audience and sell more books.

-Questions For Us To Think About And Discuss
+Questions to Think About